skullcrushercmd/AnyGPT-experimental/apps/api/README.md

 ## Overview

 The API server acts as a central gateway to various AI model providers.
 It manages API keys, handles request routing, provides rate limiting, logs errors, and dynamically updates model information.
+The server supports both Redis and filesystem-based data storage with automatic failover.

 ## Project Structure